 B. Design of Reports Linked to Purpose

 Fundamental to the design of each report is an evaluation of its purpose and use.
 The NAIC task force or working group should specify model reports responding to general regulatory needs.
-These model reports will serve the basic informational needs of state regulators.
+These model reports will serve the basic informational needs of regulators.
 To address a particular issue or problem, a regulator may have to request to the working group that additional reports be developed.

 VM-50, Section 5.C.2

 2. Annual statistical compilations are aggregate reports that generally match appropriate insurance amounts and claims to evaluate the historic experience for various lines of insurance, detailed by coverage and class.
 Although termed “annual statistical compilations,” the timing of these reports depends on the specific line of insurance.
-The annual statistical compilations can be either industry-wide or vary by state of domicile.
+The annual statistical compilations can be either industry-wide or vary by jurisdiction of domicile.

 VM-50, Section 5.F.2

 2. Annual statistical compilations are aggregate reports that generally match appropriate insurance amounts and claims to evaluate the historic experience for various lines of insurance, detailed by coverage and class.
 Although termed “annual statistical compilations,” the timing of these reports depends on the specific line of insurance.
-The annual statistical compilations can be either industry-wide or vary by state of domicile.
+The annual statistical compilations can be either industry-wide or vary by jurisdiction of domicile.

 VM-51, Section 2.B.4.c

 c.
-As long as it does not identify individual companies, an additional report will be given to states upon request that contains the business of companies domiciled in that state.
+As long as it does not identify individual companies, an additional report will be given to jurisdictions upon request that contains the business of companies domiciled in that jurisdiction.

 VM-51, Appendix 4, item 5